uwacyber/cits3006/cits3006-lectures/lecture-materials.md

 ## Week 09 (King's Bday)

 * No new lecture.
-* No scheduled on the public holiday.
+* No lab scheduled on the public holiday.
 * Complete [lab 6](../cits3006-labs/lab-6-active-directory.md).
 * Project task 1 due Friday 5pm.